DataDog/hiring-engineers/answers.md

  - another for weekend
 ![Scheduled Downtime 1](./images/monitor_downtime_2.jpeg)

-** NOTE: I didn't get a chance to test that these downtimes work correctly **
+**NOTE: I didn't get a chance to test that these downtimes work correctly.**

 ---